philmlaker/4WonderWall_Crystal_Collector/README.md

 In this assignment, I created an interactive game for web browsers built on HTML, CSS, Javascript and JQuery.
 This app dynamically updates the HTML page with the jQuery library.

-See a 1 minute working version here:
+See a quick 1 minute working version here:

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=YUXoiNcaWGc
 " target="_blank"><img src="http://img.youtube.com/vi/YUXoiNcaWGc/0.jpg"